 39: Haringey protected the human rights of rough sleepers by standing up to the Home Office and refusing to share the personal data of rough sleepers without informed consent.
 This led to other Labour authorities across the country following our lead.

-40: We are formalising an ethical debt collection policy which has already resulted in a 60% reduction in the use of bailiffs over the past two years.
+40: We are formalising an ethical debt collection policy which has already resulted in a 60% reduction in the use of bailiffs for residents receiving benefits over the past two years.

 41: Increased to 27% (£115m) of Haringey commercial spend now with local suppliers, with an additional 42% (£180.4m) with companies based elsewhere in London.